jkozma78/users/README.md

 # users
-### This is an HTML and JavaScript code using JSON Server to access to database, where stored a first name and lastname date.
+### This is a HTML and JavaScript code using JSON Server to access database, where stored the first name and lastname data.
 You can list, add and remove user from database.
-Modify is sill missing...
+Modify is still missing...

 # How to Run